Exotic804/persistent-flashlight-fivem/README.md

 Exotic804#3793

-Place persistent-flashlight-fivem in server resource folder Add ensure persistent-flashlight-fivem to server.cfg Your all done :)
+Place persistent-flashlight-fivem-main in server resource folder Add "ensure persistent-flashlight-fivem-main" to server.cfg Your all done :)

 Cred to https://www.gta5-mods.com/scripts/persistent-weapon-flashlight